 How to get an aesthetic or beautiful Linux interface for Mac?

 I personally prefer the Elementary OS or the Gnome interface for the visual candy effect.
 Fedora’s default Workstation download does just that.
 Mac interface lovers can consider Elementary OS (Ubuntu-based).

 I initially settled for Fedora’s installation with Gnome, connected with an external Wifi adapter, and set HDMI for audio output.
 Later, I installed and prefer Elementary OS, you can read about it here: Benefits & Review Of Elementary OS (Linux) For Mac Computer.

 For the average computer user, it probably is a good idea to just play around with the basics of installation and common settings.
 I would not recommend going down the rabbit holes of advanced configuration, compiling source codes, or in-depth troubleshooting, unless you plan to be well-acclimated and adept in Linux.

 Elementary OS is my top recommendation.

 Fedora is a close second, good overall professional choice with a good interface for Workstation and a dedicated USB writer.
 It also has a Server edition.
-Other good popular Debian alternatives include Linux Mint and Elementary OS (Mac look).
+Other good popular alternatives include Linux Mint and Elementary OS (Mac look).